liyw420/S2GS_SupplementaryMaterial/README.md

   <img src="teaser.png"/>
 </div><br/>

-**This repository is the official supplementary material of "S²GS: Structured Sparse Gaussian Streaming for Efficient Free-Viewpoint Video Reconstruction on Edge-IoT Devices".**
+This is the official supplementary material of "S²GS: Structured Sparse Gaussian Streaming for Efficient Free-Viewpoint Video Reconstruction on Edge-IoT Devices".
 ---

 ## 🙏 Acknowledgements